<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=1043001&amp;fmt=gif">

 6 Types of Radiology Information Handled by RIS

 A Radiology Information System (RIS) is an essential software platform for any radiology practice.
 RIS complements other critical elements of a healthcare system such as electronic health records (EHR) and the picture archiving and communication system (PACS).
-RIS stores and organizes a large amount of patient information; radiology professionals should familiarize themselves with the varieties of information that a typical RIS system processes.
+RIS stores and organizes a large amount of patient information; radiology professionals should familiarize themselves with the variety of information that a typical RIS system processes.

 1. Patient Registration and Scheduling